I answer the question: What can I do with my CCXP?

 Leadership is the combination of skills, knowledge and experience that enable a person to inspire others to accomplish a shared goal.

-We begin by first defining the shared goal or goals.
-What is it specifically that we’re try to achieve?
+Begin by first defining the shared goal or goals.

 Because if you aren’t sure what you’re trying to achieve it’s going to be hard to get there.

-Once we answer the shared goal question, we work backwards and brainstorm the specific skills, knowledge & experience we need to inspire people around us to achieve the shared goal.
+Once we answer the shared goal question, we work backwards and brainstorm the specific skills, knowledge & experience we would nee.

 Regardless of what your job title is or what your work function is, you’re in a terrific position to inspire other people to achieve Customer Experience goals.

-And with the CCXP credential, you’ve demonstrated that you have a level of required know-how.
+And with the CCXP credential, you’ve demonstrated that you have an essential level of required know-how.

 1. What can I do in my own job function?